ririyad/weblog/content/post/2018-11-01-taking-a-step-back-starting-with-c.md

 At my 2nd trimester at university(February, 2012) I took SPL(Structured Programming Language) course.
 Where I first learned C programming.

 After that from 2013 to 2015 I wrote a fair number of C code.
 I used to participate programming contests and I solved problems in different online judge.
 Now-a-days I don't write C codes.
 Its been almost 2 year I'm working in Java.
-But for Software Engineering interview my choice is C/C++ (or maybe python).
+But for Software Engineering interview my choice is C/C++ (also will practice coding in Java).

 I'll be reading the classic book: [The C Programming Language](https://www.amazon.com/Programming-Language-Brian-W-Kernighan/dp/0131103628) by Kernighan & Ritchie.<br>
 I bought a hard copy and also got a kindle edition.
 I will take notes and will practice some exercise.